Statement of Intent

 - The Penalty Notice Warning Letter sets out 15 school days during which no unauthorised absence is to be recorded

-- Where a Penalty Notice is not paid within 28 days of issue, AS may instigate court proceedings
+- Where a Penalty Notice is not paid within 28 days of issue, the Local Authority will instigate court proceedings

-Only the Headteacher can authorise absence for approved reasons.
-Where there is doubt, the Headteacher, on behalf of the governing body, should take a consistent approach.
-The absence must be unavoidable.
-The Headteacher is not obliged to accept a parent’s explanation and if the absence is not authorised, parents will be notified.
+Only the Headteacher can authorise absence using a consistent approach.
+The Headteacher is not obliged to accept a parent’s explanation.
+A letter or telephone message from a parent does not in itself authorise an absence.
+If absences are not authorised, parents will be notified.

 - Persistent non specific illness e.g. poorly/unwell